Can I Fly a Drone in Dubai? Your Ultimate Guide

 • Airports:

-Drones cannot be flown within a certain distance from any airport in Dubai.
-This includes Dubai International Airport and Al Maktoum International Airport.
+The drones are not allowed to fly within some radius around an airport in Dubai.
+This includes the Dubai International Airport and the Al Maktoum International Airport.

 • Military Bases:

-Drones are prohibited from flying near military bases or any government buildings.
+Drones are not allowed to fly near any military bases as well as government buildings.

 • Sensitive Areas: